-New versions of specifications at or above 1.0 must be reviewed by the Technical Review Committee (TRC) as representative of the consortium and the community with regards to technical matters.
+New versions of specifications at or above 1.0, and at least the first published beta version of any specification, must be reviewed by the Technical Review Committee (TRC) as representative of the consortium and the community with regards to technical matters.
 Both the agendas and the notes from TRC meetings will be openly available.

-Proposed new specifications will be frozen for at least two weeks prior to all TRC review meetings, and this review period will be announced on IIIF-Discuss, IIIF-Announce and other relevant community email lists.
+Proposed new specifications and changes must be frozen for at least two weeks prior to all TRC review meetings, and this review period will be announced on IIIF-Discuss, IIIF-Announce and other relevant community email lists.
 Objections should be registered in advance of the TRC review meeting.

-Proposed revisions to specifications must reference a change log as a means to help the community review the changes.
+Proposed new versions of specifications will reference a change log as a means to help the community review the changes.
 This change log should differentiate between backwards compatible changes and breaking changes, and provide a brief summary of each change.
-See the Image API 2.0 Change Log for an example.
+See the Image API 3.0 Change Log for an example.